kaotty/Understanding-ESSL/README.md

 python equivariant_tasks.py method=four_fold_rotation
 ```
 You may select the method from `{horizontal_flips, vertical_flips, four_fold_rotation, color_inversions, grayscale, jigsaws, four_fold_blurs}`.
-You may also set method as `none` to run the baseline.
+You may also set method to `none` to run the baseline.

 ### How Class Information Affects Equivariant Pretraining Tasks
 In this experiment, our goal is to figure out how class information affects rotation prediction.
 We apply random crops with size 32 and horizontal flips with probability 0.5 to the raw images.